ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/prerequisites/intro2R/data_in_R.md

 ?kable
 ```

-**On your own**: While the Value column is numeric, by default it is being read in as characters.
+**Within your groups**: While the Value column is numeric, by default it is being read in as characters.
 Lets use kable align parameter to left justify name and right justify value.

 ### Lets get the next section, read lengths